GolfRider/Design-APISpecs/README.md

 ### Some more interesting tools
 1. Swagger (https://swagger.io/
-      - popular, but can be little tedious when writing large specs by hand, varied ecosystem depending on the language)
+      - popular, can be little tedious when writing large specs by hand, varied ecosystem depending on the language)
 2. ReDoc  (https://rebilly.github.io/ReDoc/)
 3. Goa.Design (https://goa.design/; go specific dsl)